 Odour Control Unit: Two-stage bio-scrubber and secondary carbon filter.

-MCC: Designed, installed and commissioned by our Controls Division, TSE.
+MCC: Designed, installed and commissioned by our Automation Control & Technology division.
 Overall plant control achieved utilising PLC, HMI and SCADA.

 Inlet Works: New Inlet Screens, incorporating a late change in design flow requirement.
 Combined wash compactors and screenings launder.
 Our design team created a fully automated trap chute connecting to the existing removal conveyor, reducing operator intervention.